-Sustainability Heroes Gallery and Xavier's mission:
+Sustainability Heroes Gallery

 These men and women embody Jesuit ideals.
 The heroes have dedicated their lives to bettering their environment and communities, two fundamental sustainability values.
 These local heroes provide the Xavier community with examples of how to make a difference in our region.
 Students, faculty and staff are fortunate to have an opportunity to learn about their stories and to seek to emulate them.
 As Merelyn Bates-Mims said, leadership is first about people's stories.
-We start with stories in this Gallery, inspiring ourselves to move to action and commitment.
+We start with stories in this gallery, inspiring ourselves to move to action and commitment.

 Haley Herchek, Biology major, 2014: